 The PRISMS project will analyse the trade-off model between privacy and security and devise a more evidence-based perspective for reconciling privacy and security, trust and concern.
-It will examine how technologies aimed at enhancing security are subjecting citizens to an increasing amount of surveillance and, in many cases, causing infringements of privacy and fundamental rights.
-It will conduct both a multidisciplinary inquiry into the concepts of privacy and security and their relationships and an EU-wide survey to determine whether people evaluate the introduction of security technologies in terms of a trade-off.
-The project has been now officially launched, read the full press release here.
+It will examine how technologies aimed at enhancing security are subjecting citizens to an increasing amount of surveillance and, in many cases, causing infringements of privacy and fundamental rights. … Continue reading Privacy and Security Mirrors (PRISMS) project launched

 LSTS researcher Katja De Vries will discuss “Facebook and privacy” on Thursday 8th March 2012.
 Starting time: 14:00.
 Address: VUB, Pleinlaan 2, building D, room 108.
 Entrance fee: between 1 and 8,5 euros.
 In Dutch.
 More information can be found here.